-Caladrius Biosciences, Inc. ("we," "us," "our," "Caladrius" or the "Company") is a late-stage therapeutics development biopharmaceutical company committed to the development of innovative products that have the potential to restore the health of people with chronic illnesses.
-Our leadership team collectively has decades of biopharmaceutical development experience and world-recognized scientific achievement in the fields of cardiovascular medicine and cell therapy, among other areas.
+Caladrius Biosciences, Inc. ("we," "us," "our," "Caladrius" or the "Company") is a clinical-stage biopharmaceutical company dedicated to the development of cellular therapies designed to reverse cardiovascular disease.
+We are developing first-in-class therapy products that are based on the notion that our body contains finely tuned mechanisms for self-repair.
+Our technology leverages and enables these mechanisms in the form of specific, naturally-occurring minimally manipulated cells, using formulations unique to each indication.

+Our leadership team collectively has decades of biopharmaceutical development experience and world-recognized scientific achievement in the field of cardiovascular disease, among other fields.
 Our goal is to build a broad portfolio of novel and versatile products that address important unmet medical needs.
-Our current product candidates include three developmental treatments for cardiovascular diseases based on our CD34+ cell therapy platform: CLBS12, in Phase 2 and eligible for early conditional approval in Japan for the treatment of critical limb ischemia ("CLI"); CLBS14-CMD, in Phase 2 in the U.S. for the treatment of coronary microvascular dysfunction ("CMD"); CLBS14-NORDA (previously known as CLBS14-RfA), for which we are in discussions with the U.S. Food and Drug Administration (the "FDA") to finalize the Phase 3 trial protocol for no-option refractory disabling angina ("NORDA"); and one autoimmune product candidate, CLBS03, an ex vivo expanded polyclonal T regulatory cell therapy for the treatment of recent-onset Type 1 diabetes ("T1D") for which we completed the analysis of the one-year follow-up data for the primary endpoint of a Phase 2a study and publicly reported on February 13, 2019 that the study did not meet its primary endpoint.
+Our current product candidates include three developmental treatments for ischemic diseases based on our CD34+ cell therapy platform: CLBS12, recipient of SAKIGAKE designation and eligible for early conditional approval in Japan for the treatment of critical limb ischemia ("CLI") based on the results of an ongoing clinical trial; CLBS16, in a Phase 2 clinical trial in the U.S. for the treatment of coronary microvascular dysfunction ("CMD"); and CLBS14, a Regenerative Medicine Advanced Therapy ("RMAT") designated therapy for which we have finalized with the U.S. Food and Drug Administration (the "FDA") a protocol for a Phase 3 confirmatory trial in subjects with no-option refractory disabling angina ("NORDA").